maefae/reading-notes/class-02.md

   externally:

 3. Why should we avoid using inline styles?
+    Least effective execution of CSS for maintenance.
+One alteration of style might request several changes within one web page.
+Inline CSS also combines css code with html and other content, thus making it harder to read and comprehend.

-4. Review the block of code below and answer the following questions:
+Review the block of code below and answer the following questions:

-5. What is representing the selector?
+4. What is representing the selector? h2

-6. Which components are the CSS declarations?
+5. Which components are the CSS declarations? color:black;
+    padding: 5px;

-7. Which components are considered properties?
+6. Which components are considered properties? color, and padding

 Learn JS

 1. What data type is a sequence of text enclosed in single quote marks?